Bid procedure for championships

 Bid Procedure Step 3

 When a host is selected, the Championship Agreement will be send to the host for signing.

 Bid Procedure Step 4

-The document “Championship Inspections” will be used by ETBF’s staff during the inspection.
+The document “Championship Inspections” will be used by EBF’s staff during the inspection.